just-a-cody/dft-job-application/README.md

 # run only backend tests
 pytest api

-# run only frontend tests
+# run only frontend tests with playwright
 pytest frontend
 ```